Transforming Nutrition: Ideas, Policies and Outcomes

 The application procedure is a three-stage process:

 Stage 1: Apply by completing the online application form at the top of this page.
-Deadline for applications is Sunday 17 March 2018.
+Deadline for applications is midnight 16 April (deadline extended from original date of Sunday 17 March 2018).

 Stage 3: Once fees have been received, you will be sent confirmation of your place on the course and a letter to support your visa application (if required).